Accreditation, Policies and Procedures

 City University of Seattle’s faculty are vital to the University’s educational mission.
-Faculty oversee curricula through participation in school curriculum committees which review and recommend all new or revised programs and courses.
+Faculty oversee curricula through participation in university curriculum committees which review and recommend all new or revised programs and courses.
 In addition, Faculty participate in an inclusive academic governance structure through representation on cross-departmental committees and councils.
 The Academic Affairs Council, chaired by the Provost, is the primary academic governance body for Academic Affairs.
 It reviews and recommends new programs, substantial program revisions, new partnerships, and academic policies.
 An Associate Faculty Advisory Board meets periodically with the Provost and President to discuss matters relevant to the Teaching Faculty.
 All Faculty are encouraged to participate in policy or governance discussions and decisions by providing written and/or oral input through Administrative faculty, Deans, and the Provost.

 Faculty members at City University of Seattle are hired for their combination of advanced academic preparation and distinguished professional experience in the fields they teach.
 This combination of academic strength and practical expertise assures the relevance, currency, and credibility of the programs offered in education, business, communications, and the behavioral sciences.
 The University’s faculty develop and revise programs in accord with recent scholarship and best practices in the professions, and assure instructional quality across the programs.
 Faculty also collaborate on academic policies and standards for the University.

 City University of Seattle is a student-centered institution of higher education.
 Every effort is made to actively solicit student input into the University’s planning and decision-making.
 Student input is collected through regular surveys and evaluations of instruction and course quality.
-Professional Education Advisory Boards (PEAB’s) in the Albright School of Education and other academic program advisory committees, which provide industry feedback to the programs, include students in their membership.
+Professional Education Advisory Boards (PEAB’s) in the School of Education and Leadership and other academic program advisory committees, which provide industry feedback to the programs, include students in their membership.
 Students may at any time provide feedback and suggestions through their advisors, and suggestion boxes that are available at every site, online, or by taking advantage of an open-door policy of all faculty and administrators, including the Provost and the President.